Israela

 "In my heart, I call to their mothers, 'Take your sons to your houses.
 Bind them to your chairs; gag them, blindfold them if necessary until they grow calm.
 Then teach them, for they have forgotten, about peace, about the blessed life, about a future—a present—without pain.'
 Beneath their prayers, in their morning cups of coffee, beneath their love-making and their child-rearing, and in their sorrow, especially in their sorrow when burying their dead, I hear the simmering of heating souls; I smell the charge of armies, of lives exploding uselessly into smithereens.
 I sit in mourning over a disaster still to come."

 With unique insight and moving writing, a new book, Israela, takes us to the land of Israel and the daily battles that are waged in the name of religion and politics.
-The book moves beyond the headlines of war and takes us into the homes and lives of everyday people.
-Israela dramatizes the impact of the long-term conflict in the Middle East between Israel and its Arab neighbors, showing how ordinary people struggle to live among violence and the fear of terrorism and war.
+The book moves beyond the headlines of war into the homes and lives of everyday people.
+Israela dramatizes the devastating impact that the long-term tension in the Middle East has on Israel and its neighbors, showing how ordinary people struggle to live among violence and the fear of terrorism and war.

-Become familiar with the human face of the Arab Israel conflict.
+Israela: The human face of the Israel Arab conflict,

 Picture